Skip to content

 How much exercise does a Italian Greyhound need?

-Italian Greyhounds are moderate energy dogs, needing approximately 1-2 hours/day of exercise.
-About 1-2 hours of daily exercise.
+Italian Greyhounds are high energy dogs, needing approximately 2+ hours/day of exercise.
+Needs 2+ hours of daily exercise and mental stimulation.
 This should include both physical exercise (walks, play) and mental stimulation (puzzle toys, training).

 Are Italian Greyhounds easy to train?